stephenslab/fastTopics/README.md

 Version 1.1.0 of pkgdown was used.

-### Building the Sweave vignette and updating the Overleaf latex
+### Building the Sweave PDF

-The vignette will be automatically built when the package is installed.
-To build it separately, change your working directory to the "vignettes" subdirectory, and run this R codee to generate the Latex from the Sweave document, then the PDF from the Latex:
+To build the Sweave PDF, change your working directory to the `inst/derivations` subdirectory, and run this R code to generate the Latex from the Sweave document, then the PDF from the Latex:

 ```R